Note: this post contains affiliate links

 Explore Some of the Best Beaches in Thailand

-Koh Chang has arguably some of the best beaches I’ve come across in Thailand.
+Koh Chang beaches are arguably some of the best beaches I’ve come across in Thailand.
 I said if you wanted to just lay on the beach for a week, you should do it.
-Even if the beach is not your thing, you should spend at least one day exploring the many beautiful beaches on Koh Chang.
+Even if the beach is not your thing, you should spend at least one day exploring the many beautiful Koh Chang beaches.

-My favorite beach ended up being Klong Prao for it’s untouched nature and lack of people.
+My favorite Koh Chang beach ended up being Klong Prao for it’s untouched nature and lack of people.
 I also witnessed some pretty amazing sunsets there and enjoyed many meals on the beach.

 White Sand Beach is the largest and most famous beach in Koh Chang.
 It’s also the most touristy.
 I went there for a day just to see what all the fuss was about, and it really wasn’t that great.